A topic from the subject of Standardization in Chemistry.

 • Direct Titration: A known volume of the solution to be standardized is titrated with a solution of known concentration.

-• Indirect Titration: The solution to be standardized is first reacted with a measured excess of a known solution, and the excess is then titrated with a solution of known concentration.
+• Back Titration (Indirect Titration): The solution to be standardized is first reacted with a measured excess of a known solution, and the excess is then titrated with a solution of known concentration.
+This is useful for reactions that are slow or incomplete.

 Data Analysis